Ashelinn/course/README.md

   <li>Adding comments to courses is done using an ajax request</li>
   <li>On the course page there is an online code editor (itproger.com)</li>
 </ol>
+<p>A short video with a demonstration of the site has been added to the repository</p>

 ## Games on site
 <p><b>Game Logic</b> - written in pure Java Script</p>